Star Wars Day

-Star Wars Day is an informal commemorative day observed annually on May 4 to celebrate the Star Wars media franchise created by founder, former chairman and CEO of Lucasfilm, George Lucas.
+Star Wars Day is an informal commemorative day observed annually on May 4 to celebrate the Star Wars media franchise created by filmmaker George Lucas.
 Observance of the day spread quickly through media and grassroots celebrations since the franchise began in 1977.

-The date originated from the pun "May the Fourth be with you", a variant of the popular Star Wars catchphrase "May the Force be with you".
-Even though the holiday was not created or declared by Lucasfilm, many Star Wars fans around the world have chosen to celebrate the holiday.
-It has since been embraced by Lucasfilm and parent company Disney as an annual celebration of Star Wars.
+The date originated from the pun "May the Fourth be with you", from the Star Wars catchphrase "May the Force be with you."
+Even though the holiday was not created or declared by Lucasfilm, many Star Wars fans have chosen to celebrate the holiday.
+It has since been embraced by Lucasfilm and the Walt Disney Company as an annual celebration of Star Wars.

-Additionally, the release date of the original Star Wars movie on May 25, 1977 is also celebrated as Geek Pride Day.
+The release date of the original Star Wars movie, May 25, 1977, is celebrated by some as Geek Pride Day.

 History

-The first recorded reference of the phrase being used was on May 4, 1979, the day after Margaret Thatcher was elected as Prime Minister of the United Kingdom.
-Her political party, the Conservatives, placed a congratulatory advertisement in the London Evening News saying "May the Fourth Be with You, Maggie.
-Congratulations."
+The first recorded reference of the phrase being used was on Thursday May 3, 1979, the day of the 1979 UK General Election in which Margaret Thatcher was elected as Prime Minister of the United Kingdom.
+To express their support before the votes were counted, her political party, the Conservatives, purchased a half-page advertisement on page 13 of the London Evening News reading "Dear Maggie, May the Fourth Be with You.
+Your Party Workers."

 In the 1988 episode of Count Duckula, "The Vampire Strikes Back", a space-faring superhero, Tremendous Terrance, asks Duckula the date and is told, "May the Fourth".
 As Terrance departs, he tells all below, "May the Fourth be with you."

 The phrase was used in a UK Parliament defence debate on May 4, 1994.

 Astrophysicist and author Jeanne Cavelos used the saying on page 94 of her 1999 book The Science of Star Wars.

 In 2008, the first Facebook groups appeared, celebrating Luke Skywalker Day, with the same catchphrase.

 In 2011, the first organized celebration of Star Wars Day took place in Toronto, Ontario, Canada at the Toronto Underground Cinema.
 Produced by Sean Ward and Alice Quinn, festivities included an original trilogy trivia game show; a costume contest with celebrity judges; and the web's best tribute films, mash-ups, parodies, and remixes on the big screen.
 The second annual edition took place on Friday, May 4, 2012.

-Fans (even government officials, such as Boris Johnson) have celebrated Star Wars in a variety of ways in social media and on television.
+Fans (including government officials, such as Boris Johnson) have celebrated Star Wars in a variety of ways in social media and on television.

 Major League Baseball, association football, and college sports teams have paid tribute to Star Wars in different ways.
 Minor League Baseball teams such as the Toledo Mud Hens and the Durham Bulls have worn special uniforms as part of Star Wars Day promotions.

 On Star Wars Day 2015, astronauts in the International Space Station watched Star Wars.
 Also in 2015, the carillon bells inside the Peace Tower on Parliament Hill in Ottawa, Canada played "The Imperial March" theme from Star Wars, among other space-related tunes.

-Official celebrations
+In June 2021, it was announced that Carrie Fisher would receive a star on the Hollywood Walk of Fame in 2022.
+She received the star on Star Wars Day, May 4, 2023.